pauldennis2/TextQuest/JsonApiDoc.md

 * speechTriggers - similar to Riddles, triggered when a hero speaks a given phrase

 Items:
-* onDrop - when an item is dropped by the player
 * onUse - when an item is used

 Monsters: